-This is an Asian inspired colorful and bright tasting version of coleslaw.
+This is an Asian inspired colorful and bright tasting version of coleslaw with orange-ginger vinaigrette.
 Since it is no-mayo, it keeps well when refrigerated for about five days.
-My daughter often makes it on Monday and packs it for lunch as a side dish all week.
+My daughter often makes it on Monday and packs it for lunch as a side-dish all week long.
 Over time the cabbages lose their crispness; however, the flavor only gets better.

 Types of Mandarin Oranges